philip-hughes/third-milestone-project/README.md

 the doctors to view their appointments.

 The site comprises 2 web pages, is fully responsive and can be viewed in desktop, tablet and mobile devices.
-The calendar screen in the desktop and tablet views will show the appointments table and datepicker by default.
+The calendar screen in the desktop and tablet views will show the appointments table and date picker by default.
 However in the mobile view, the datepicker is hidden by default and can be viewed clicking on the calendar icon button, which is only displayed in mobile view.

 Appointments can also be edited or removed via the Appointment details modal which will be displayed if an existing appointment slot is clicked.